Johnny Football. Prime Time. All Day. The Boz.

 It’s time for the SEC and the rest of the NCAA to meet the “Mailman.”
 Georgia Bulldogs quarterback Stetson Bennett first cemented himself as UGA’s Jake Fromm replacement by delivering a win over Gus Malzahn’s No. 7 Auburn Tigers in Week 2 of SEC play last year.
 It propelled Georgia to No. 3 in the rankings and sent a clear message to fans in Athens: Bennett is the guy.
 At least, that was the case before Georgia lost games to Alabama and Florida and Smart made the switch to JT Daniels for the last four games.

 Bennett took over for Daniels (who had an oblique injury) against UAB in 2021 and was nearly perfect.
-Considering Daniels didn’t put together the greatest game against Clemson, the Dawgs could be Bennett’s team by the end of the season.
+Considering Daniels didn’t put together the greatest game against Clemson, Bennett has carried the Dawgs all season.

-Bulldog fans are probably itching to find out more about their backup gunslinger as they make a run for the College Football Playoff this season.
+Bulldog fans are probably itching to find out more about their gunslinger as they prepare for the College Football Playoff.
 Just know that Bennett’s nickname is part of what makes him special.

 Who is Stetson Bennett?